Car-free trips to seeChristmas Lightsaround the UK

 - How to get to Blenheim Palace: follow Good Journey’s directions.
 There are regular buses from Oxford and Oxford Parkway stations to the gate of Blenheim Park in the pretty market town of Woodstock so it’s easy to visit – and make a day of it.

 - When?
 18 November 2023 – 1 January 2024

 - How much?
 See the Blenheim Palace website for the range of tickets.

 - Last bus back?
-Bus 7 runs hourly back to Oxford via Oxford Parkway station until late at night so there’s no problem heading back after you’ve walked through the gardens if you plan ahead.
+Bus S7 and bus S3 run regularly back to Oxford via Oxford Parkway station until late at night so there’s no problem heading back after you’ve walked through the gardens if you plan ahead.

-- How to get to Chester Zoo: Follow Good Journey’s directions.
-Bus X1 runs regularly from Chester station.
+- How to get to Kew Gardens: Follow Good Journey’s directions.

 - When?
 15 November 2023 to 7 January 2024.

 There’s also a light trail at Wakehurst, Kew’s wilder sister garden in Sussex, featuring a lantern walk, immersive soundscapes, and the UK’s tallest living Christmas tree, decorated with 1,800 fairy lights.
 Glowing yellow bees, three feet long and realistically buzzing, hover over incandescent flowers; a giant woodpecker clings to a tree trunk and a luminous frog stands guard over a lily pond.
 Thousands of imaginative lanterns are handmade for Glow Wild by community groups and local art collective Same Sky.
 The trail passes a wishing tree hung with visitors’ messages for the UN Biodiversity Conference (COP 15) in December.